 In Australia, you have to shell out around $35,000 for a full mouth reconstruction.
 In the U.K., you will need to pay $25,747-64,367 for this procedure.

 So, if you don’t want to pay a huge chunk out of your pocket, what are your options?

-Full mouth restoration in Mexico, Costa Rica, Thailand, and India, and other prime dental tourism destinations is available for a fraction of the cost charged in the U.S., Canada, or Australia.
+Full mouth restoration in Mexico, Costa Rica, Thailand, Vietnam, Colombia, India, and other prime dental tourism destinations is available for a fraction of the cost charged in the US, Canada, or Australia.

 FAQs on Full Mouth Rehabilitation

 With modern anesthetics and sedation, no dental procedure needs to be painful.
 You will be given appropriate level of medication for your comfort.

 What type of dentist does a full mouth reconstruction?

 Since it is a complex treatment, it may require multiple specialists.
 Typically, general, restorative, and cosmetic dentists can offer a full mouth reconstruction.

 Are tooth extractions necessary?